Reducing youth homelessness

 Too many of Australia’s homeless are young.
 Being homeless can interrupt their access to education and training, and have a negative effect on their physical and mental health.

-In 2014-15, more than 14,000 young people aged 15-24 years were helped by specialist homelessness services in NSW.
-Of these, 4,521 (32.3 per cent) were alone and had been living in unstable housing, which means they were sleeping rough, living in boarding houses, motels or in crisis refuges, or couch-surfing with family and friends.
+In 2015-16, more than 18,400 young people aged 15-24 years were helped by specialist homelessness services in NSW.
+Some were alone and had been living in unstable housing, which means they were sleeping rough, living in boarding houses, motels or in crisis refuges, or couch-surfing with family and friends.

 Young people experiencing homelessness are very vulnerable.